The following describes how to connect to your DreamHost database(s) using a third-party program.

 To grant permission for MySQL user accounts:

-- Select the MySQL Databases link under the Goodies section.
+- Navigate to the MySQL Databases page in the panel.

 To find your public IP address, go to What is My IP?.